alexrivadeneira/i2wd/week3/outline.md

 ```
 We reference only the properties we want to update or change.
 Everything else stays the same!

-You can totally transform a previously declared style using a pseudo selector.
+You can totally transform a previously declared style using a pseudoselector.
 Let's experiment with pseudoselectors on the divs you created for the warmup exercise!
 Try the following:

 * On a hover event, change the size of one of your divs.
 * On a hover event, change the color of one of your divs.